One-Pan Honey Garlic Salmon & Vegetables

 1/2 tsp smoked paprika

-1/4 tsp red pepper flakes (optional, for heat)
+1/4 tsp red pepper flakes, optional

 INSTRUCTIONS